jxeeno/aust-govt-covid19-stats/README.md

 2. Converts it into machine-readable statistics (JSON and CSV files)
 3. Publishes data files via Github Actions and Github Pages

+Data scraping commenced on 26th April 2021.
+Scraped data is not available for prior this period.

 **Looking for COVID-19 Vaccination Data?** That data is in a separate repository: https://github.com/jxeeno/aust-govt-covid19-vaccine-pdf

 ## Direct access to data